 Person appearing and/or identifying as neither man nor woman, presenting a gender either mixed or neutral.

 consensual Bondage, Domination, Submission, Sadism, Masochism.

 The word camp comes from Polari, the argot used by gay people from the late 19th to the mid-20th century.
 When I first encountered the word (some time in the early 1980s), it meant something like arch, wry, cheeky, or slightly over-decorated (hence the expression "as camp as Christmas").
 It is possibly derived from Italian campare "to exaggerate, make stand out".

 Cisgender and cissexual (often abbreviated to simply cis) describe related types of gender identity where individuals' experiences of their own gender match the sex they were assigned at birth.

 A demisexual is a person who does not experience sexual attraction unless they form a strong emotional connection with someone.
 It's more commonly seen in but by no means confined to romantic relationships.
 The term demisexual comes from the orientation being "halfway between" sexual and asexual.

 The magazine Anything That Moves coined the acronym "FABGLITTER" from Fetish (such as the BDSM lifestyle community), Allies or poly-Amorous, Bisexual, Gay, Lesbian, Intersex, Transgender, Transsexual Engendering Revolution or inter-Racial attraction; however, this term has not made its way into common usage.

-The external display of gender, through a combination of dress, demeanor, social behavior, and other factors, generally measured on a scale of masculinity and femininity
+The external display of gender, through a combination of dress, demeanour, social behaviour, and other factors, generally measured on a scale of 'masculinity' and 'femininity'.

 The internal perception of an individual’s gender, and how they label themselves.
-(DO NOT confuse with Sex - see below).
+(Not to be confused with biological sex - see below).